naim-mr/function/README.md

 We provide different directory to test our analysis.

 `tests/termination`: to test termination
-`tests/ctl`: to test ctl properties
+`tests/ctl`: to test CTL properties
 `tests/guarantee`: to test guarantee properties `tests/recurrence`: to test recurrence properties `test_res/`: to test termination resilience